mtov/engsoftmoderna/en/chapter2.md

 words, the essence of agile development is to advance even when we have incomplete, partial, and changing requirements.

-* No dedicated design phase, i.e., no Big Design Up Fron (BDUF):
+* No dedicated design phase, i.e., no Big Design Up Front (BDUF):
 The design of the software system is also incremental, evolving on each iteration.